 Do your forehead, cheekbones, and jaw all seem fairly equal in width?
 If so, then you may have a round face shape.
 Round faces lack angular features and instead are soft and fairly undefined.
 Most people who have a round face seek to make their face look longer and leaner.

 One of the biggest misconceptions about choosing frame styles is that rounded frames will make your face look rounder.
 In fact, the opposite is true.
 Angular frames can actually draw attention to the roundness of your face.
 Instead, choose softer frames that complement your softer features.

-Square faces are characterized by strong, angular jaw lines, a broad, deep forehead and a square chin.
-This dominant and chiselled appearance is very desirable and tends to age well.
-However, when it comes to choosing frames for glasses, most people find that narrow, angular styles suit them best since they offset some of their strong features and create a little more length in their face.
+Square faces are characterized by strong, angular jaw lines, a broad, deep forehead, and a square chin.
+This dominant and chiseled appearance is very desirable and tends to age well.
+However, when it comes to choosing frames for glasses, most people find that narrow, angular styles suit them best since they offset some of their strong features and create a little more length in their faces.

 Frame styles that are narrow and rectangular will make your face appear longer.
 Instead, opt for wide styles with angular or square frames which will make the most of your features while still making your face appear shorter and wider.